euroteamoutreach/euroteamoutreach.org/source/blog/articles/2019-07-onward-and-upward.html.markdown

 [![Description](/assets/images/blog/2019/praying-for-ben-700w.jpg)](/assets/images/blog/2019/praying-for-ben-3000w.jpg)
 {: .article-image .article-image--has-caption}
-At the conclusion of the evening, we all laid hands on Ben and prayer for a safe trip.
+At the conclusion of the evening, we all laid hands on Ben and prayed for a safe trip.
 We are so blessed to have this man and his wife ministering with us!
 {: .caption-text .article-image__caption}

 The next morning Nathan had devotion with the topic of being a good steward with our finances and with the time and talents God has given us to serve Him.